 The TP-Link Wi-Fi System comes with three Deco M4 devices.
 Together, they can cover an area of up to 5,500 sq. ft., promoting fast and seamless roaming within your home.
 Compared to our top two favorites, it can support more devices–as many as 100 to be exact.

 Designed with robust parental control, parents can limit the internet access of every family member and restrict them from viewing specific online content.
 They can even pause Wi-Fi connectivity on their kids’ devices during meals or bedtime.
 The entire network can be managed from the Deco app.
 Not only that, homeowners can control it through Alexa voice controls, making it a perfect addition to smart homes.
+Unfortunately, it does not conform to Wi Fi 6.

 Award: Best Expandable Mesh Wi-Fi System